edsponsler/lit-comp/README.md

 ```
    * **Special Note on Docker CLI**: Ensure Docker CLI is installed and accessible in your WSL environment.
 6. Build and Tag the Docker Image:
-   Navigate to ~/projects/cie-0 and build the image:
+   Navigate to your project's root ~/projects/cie-0 and build the image:
 ```bash
 docker build -t ${REGION}-docker.pkg.dev${PROJECT_ID}${REPO_NAME}${IMAGE_NAME}:latest .
 ```
-   * **Special Note on Image Tagging**: If you change PROJECT_ID or other variables used in the tag, you must rebuild the image to apply the new tag before pushing. docker push looks for an image with an exact matching local tag.
+   * **Special Note on Image Tagging**: If you change PROJECT_ID or other variables used in the tag, you must rebuild the image to apply the new tag before pushing; 'docker push' looks for an image with an exact matching local tag.
 7. Push the Docker Image:
 ```bash
 docker push ${REGION}-docker.pkg.dev${PROJECT_ID}${REPO_NAME}${IMAGE_NAME}:latest